The Ice Castles in Lincoln New Hampshire

-After parking we bundled up in hat, gloves, snow boots, and snow pants for the kids.
-It is very cold outside this time of year in the White Mountains region of New Hampshire, so I knew we needed layers if we wanted to stay out long enough to enjoy the castles and still feel our fingers.
+After parking, we bundled up in hats, gloves, snow boots, and snow pants for the kids.
+It is very cold outside this time of year in the White Mountains region of New Hampshire, so I knew we needed layers if we wanted to stay out long enough to enjoy the ice castles and still feel our fingers.
 I had also read on their website that snow boots are best because even the ground is made of ground up ice.

-I didn’t know what to expect, the Ice Castles have only been around for a couple years, however I have seen the pictures of them all over social media.
+I didn’t know what to expect, the Ice Castles in New Hampshire have only been around for a couple years, however, I have seen the pictures of them all over social media.

 The castles have all sorts of walkways and rooms to explore.

 The kids favorite part was the slide, you climb up an ice walkway to get to a huge tunnel ice slide that we rode down on mats which were very convenient because I was only wearing jeans.